extio-de/lm-lib/README.md

 Profiles must be located in the classpath resources location (e.g. src/main/resources).

 Examples can be found in test resources.

+### Reasoning Models

+For models that support reasoning (e.g., OpenAI's o1 series), you can configure reasoning parameters in the model profile:

+    reasoningEffort=low|medium|high
+    reasoningSummaryDetails=auto|concise|detailed

+These settings control how the model generates and presents its reasoning process.
+The reasoning content is captured separately from the main response and can be accessed via the `reasoning` field in `Completion` objects or the `<key>_reasoning` context key in agents.

 ## OpenAi compatible client